leoysun/db-proj1/README.md

 Extra features we added include the many UI features, such as being able to save the user's inputted user_id to attach to reviews and being able to DELETE reviews from both the UI and from the database, which is a nice use of database knowledge.
 There are many examples of SELECT and INSERT queries used throughout the app.

 Notes:
 The same item can be repeatedly reviewed.

+The most interesting web pages are:
+1. The main page.
+2. The Delete reviews page.
+First of all,